 Capital gains related to cryptocurrencies held for a period equal to or greater than 365 days will be exempt from tax.

 I have two units of the same cryptocurrency purchased at different times: one more than a year ago and the other less than a year ago.
-I made a profit on selling one of them, but I don’t know which one.
+I made a profit by selling one of them, but I don’t know which one.
 Do I have to declare profit?

 The PIT Code provides for the application of the FIFO method (First In, First Out) in the calculation of capital gains obtained from the sale of securities, according to which the securities sold are those acquired the longest.
-This rule has not undergone any change in the proposed State Budget for 2023, in order to ensure its application to the calculation of gains obtained from the sale of crypto-assets that do not constitute securities.
+This rule has not undergone any change in the proposed State Budget for 2023, to ensure its application to the calculation of gains obtained from the sale of crypto-assets that do not constitute securities.

-If you did not carry out any transaction in the previous year, it means that you did not have any capital gains from the sale of cryptocurrencies, so you will have nothing to declare to the Tax Authorities, since the PIT one taxes realized gains.
+If you did not carry out any transaction in the previous year, it means that you did not have any capital gains from the sale of cryptocurrencies, so you will have nothing to declare to the Tax Authorities since the PIT one taxes realized gains.